christine-sun/contented/README.md

 -create another tab for completed tasks
 -login screen logic more laid out --> if you didn't have an account, notif, and also sign up is separate screen. forgot password
--google calendar integration to add tasks to a contented calendar to account
+-google calendar integration to add tasks to a contented calendar to account -categories in idea board like comedy "the __ dance challenge" and art "trying to draw __ in 60 seconds"

 ISSUES
 - dispatch_sync issue where I wanted to set dict equal to what I got from an async call, but could not return inside of async function